 - Sugar, salt and pepper

 Noting that sprouts can become contaminated with dangerous bacteria such as E. coli, the article tells how to safely make and consume sprouts.

-9. See trouble?
+6. See trouble coming?
 Stock up on these items

 If you see trouble coming and are able to buy fresh foods, Real Simple recommends these items that store well in a cool, dry, dark place: